OpenEmojiBattler/open-emoji-battler/docs/introduction.md

 This project is built within the Polkadot ecosystem.
 The advantages of this ecosystem not only include cross-chain interoperability and flexibility but also the use of Wasm.
 Thanks to its efficient platform-agnostic format, our source code, written in the Rust language, is compiled into Wasm, enabling its use in smart contracts, blockchain runtime, and the web frontend.

 The game logic is fully on-chain to process actions in a trustless manner.
-We've chosen the direct on-chain execution architecture for its simplicity and maturity.
-We have a web frontend that can be hosted on IPFS for the game's UI.
-We're committed to open technology, so proprietary or non-free software / game engines aren't viable options for us.
+We have a web frontend that can be hosted on IPFS for interacting with the chain.
+We're committed to open technology, so we don't use proprietary or non-free software / game engines.

 Our NFT collection resides on Statemine, a parachain designed for assets in the Polkadot ecosystem.
 This collection represents the first fully on-chain, ecosystem-native NFTs on both Statemine and Statemint.